Wolfearl/book-genre-platform/README.md

 - PUT /api/books/{id} - Update book by ID
 - DELETE /api/books/{id} - Delete a book by ID
 - GET /api/genres/predictGenre - Get the predicted book genre
+- GET /api/health/db - Check the connection to the database

 Example of a request body for creating a book (JSON):
 ```json